Sino-Japanese Relations Since 1945

 The study of Sino-Japanese relations since 1945 can be divided into three main periods in which dominant themes have emerged.
 The prenormalization period (1949–1972) is marked by the lack of diplomatic relations, but there are nonetheless important things to say about informal diplomacy and the ways the two sides maintained channels of communication.
 Thus the importance of key individuals with an interest in reviving China-Japan relations, the role of the private sector in Japan, and the role of China’s people’s diplomacy help shed light on the internal dynamics and structural underpinnings of the relationship as it adjusted to a Cold War environment in which both sides were constrained by the foreign policies and demands of the superpowers.
 The postnormalization period (1972 to the late 1980s) brought about a boom in China-Japan relations buoyed by Japan’s economic prowess and China’s reform and opening up policies.
 Literature on this period offers an insight into Chinese and Japanese foreign policymaking, the role of Japanese aid in China’s development, the emergence of the history problem, and a burgeoning tension between complementarity and competition in economic relations.
 The end of the Cold War, the rise of China, and the relative decline of Japan usher in the third period of Sino-Japanese studies, in which rivalry (political, economic, and military) becomes a recurring theme in the literature.
 The legacy of Japan’s aggression in China during the war and questions over Japan’s willingness to acknowledge its war responsibility have provoked emotional and recurring controversies.
 Thus the history problem in China-Japan relations remains a rich area of study as a means of attempting to understand the obstacles to reconciliation.
 Studies of traditional and nontraditional security issues have also come to the fore since the 1990s, reflecting the various tensions between China and Japan over their unresolved territorial dispute, energy security, Taiwan, the nature of the US-Japan alliance, jostling for regional leadership, and so forth.
 Here again, competition and cooperation are the two axes around which much of the debate is focused.
 This article provides an overview of selected English-, Chinese-, and Japanese-language sources on the various aspects of the relationship, highlighting the debates and dominant approaches as they have evolved since the early postwar period.

 A full understanding of China-Japan relations after World War II requires knowledge of the nature of the relationship as it developed from the late 19th century (late Qing dynasty in China, early Meiji period in Japan) through the tumultuous events of the early 20th century, before the descent into a bitter war of attrition between the two countries from 1937 to 1945.
-Thus Coox and Conroy 1978 and Jansen 1975 provide richly detailed accounts of the pre–World War II period, and Iriye 1992 is a concise and masterful guide to the key determinants of one hundred years of China-Japan relations from the 1880s onward.
+Thus Coox and Conroy 1978 and Jansen 1975 are two classic accounts of the pre–World War II period up to the 1970s, while Dreyer 2016 offers a rich overview of China-Japan relations from their origins to the early 21st century.
 Tanaka 1991 is a compact but informative overview that deftly combines analysis of the international environment and domestic political developments.
 Jin 2002 takes a similar approach, though the focus is limited to relations since 1972.
-Whiting 1989 continues to be widely cited for its considered analysis of the role of mutual images and the patterns of behavior in China-Japan relations up to the 1980s.
-Söderberg 2003 is essential reading for undergraduate students and covers the main issues in post–Cold War relations.
-Wan 2006 offers a more holistic view of the main determinants of the relationship.
+Also focusing on more contemporary developments, Austin and Harris 2001 is a very detailed overview and analysis of the mechanics of China-Japan relations that has stood the test of time, and Wan 2006 offers a more holistic view of the main determinants of the relationship.
+Kokubun, et al. 2017 represents the perspectives of leading Japanese experts on Sino-Japanese relations.

 Coox, Alvin D., and Hilary Conroy, eds.
 China and Japan: A Search for Balance since World War I. Santa Barbara, CA: ABC-Clio, 1978.